naclomi/containers-tutorial/containers.md

 ##### Exploring the internals

+Let's next explore the virtual world of the textbook-writer's container, to get a sense of how it works.
+To do this we will explicitly change the entrypoint of the container from `main.py` (the textbook generation script) to `bash` (the **shell** program that lets us enter terminal commands).
+This deviates from the default usage pattern designed by author of the container image; we're effectively using a master key to climb into the container as the root user for a look around.
+The author will probably forgive us our curiosity ;) .

-Let's explore the virtual world of the textbook-writer's container.
-We can open a terminal in the container with the following command:
+We can open a bash shell inside the container with the following command:

 `docker run --rm -it --entrypoint bash naclomi/textbook-writer`